 Connecting You to the Many Voices of Those Living With MBC

-Catherine Ormerod, MSS, MLSP, is Vice President, Programs and Partnerships at Living Beyond Breast Cancer. responsible for overseeing the implementation of all direct service and partnership initiatives in support of Living Beyond Breast Cancer’s mission.
+Catherine Ormerod, MSS, MLSP, LBBC's Vice President, Programs and Partnerships at Living Beyond Breast Cancer, is responsible for overseeing the implementation of all direct service and partnership initiatives in support of Living Beyond Breast Cancer’s mission.

 Last year as part of its long-standing commitment to those living with metastatic breast cancer (MBC), Living Beyond Breast Cancer launched an advocacy program called “Hear My Voice.”
 We introduced the program on Metastatic Breast Cancer Awareness Day, the one day in October dedicated to the raising awareness of the needs and voices of people with MBC.
 Because women living with MBC will always be in treatment, their outlook and concerns are different from women treated for early-stage breast cancer.
 As an organization that represents all people impacted by breast cancer, LBBC is committed to building public understanding of the different stages of the disease.

 The first initiative in this program highlighted the many voices of MBC in a blog carnival.
 On October 13 we posted one blog post every hour, on the hour, for 13 hours.
 These diverse and riveting stories from women and men living with the diagnosis quickly became our most widely read stories on the blog.